zanieb/prefect-gh-test/.github/PULL_REQUEST_TEMPLATE.md

 ### Checklist
 <!-- These boxes may be checked after opening the pull request.
 Delete sections that do not apply. -->

-This pull request is
+This pull request is...

 #### A documentation / typographical error fix

 No checks are necessary, thanks!

-A short code fix
+#### A short code fix

 - [ ] I have referenced the related issue by including "closes `<link to issue>`"
     -  If no issue exists, please create a bug report issue